nucleic/enaml/examples/workbench/crash_course.rst

 	window.
 The extension factory function should accep the workbench as an argument and return an instance of Workspace.

+'autostart'
+	Extensions to this point can be used to provide the id of a plugin which should be started preemptively on application startup.
+The extension should declare children of type Autostart.
+The plugins will be started in order of extension rank.
+Warning - abusing this facility can cause drastic slowdowns in application startup time.
+Only use it if you are *absolutely* sure your plugin must be loaded on startup.

 The plugin declares the following extensions:

 'default_application_factory'